jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 ### FAQ:
 ![FAQ](readme-files/readme-images/FAQ_modal.png)
-- By clicking on the ? - icon on top corner right, a modal with frequenttly asked questions opens.
+- By clicking on the "?" - icon on top corner right, a modal with frequently asked questions opens.

 ## Features left to implement: